About Donor Network West

 Service Area: Northern California and Nevada

 - UCSF Medical Center

-As well as more than 13 million people in 40 countries in northern California and Nevada.
+As well as more than 13 million people in 40 counties in northern California and Nevada.

 In 1984, Congress passed the National Organ Transplant Act (NOTA), authored by then-Congressman Al Gore of Tennessee.

 This piece of legislation addressed the critical shortage of deceased donor organs in the United States as well as the need for improvements in the recovery and placement of these organs.

 The act called for the establishment of a national organ matching system as well as the establishment of a network of private, nonprofit organizations under federal contract which would be in charge of regional recovery and placement of donor organs.

 Previously, in the 1970s and early 1980s, transplant centers coordinated their own recoveries with some programs sharing organs with each other on a regional basis.
 In 1986, the Northern California Transplant Bank (NCTB) was founded to coordinate donation in hospitals on behalf of the transplant programs.